-Governor DeSantis and Lieutenant Governor Nuñez envision a Florida where older adults and indeed all Floridians are thriving and not just living but living well and aging well.
-In April of 2019, Florida was designated an Age-Friendly State, and is the largest state in the nation to join the AARP Network of Age-Friendly States and Communities.
+Governor DeSantis and Lieutenant Governor Nuñez envision a Florida where older adults – and indeed all Floridians – are thriving, and not just living, but living well and aging well.
+In April of 2019, Florida was designated an Age-Friendly State and was, at the time, the largest state in the nation to join the AARP Network of Age-Friendly States and Communities.
 Age-Friendly states and communities address the social determinants of health – the conditions in which people are born, grow, live, work, and age.
-Categorized by the 8 Domains of Livability framework, the social determinants of health include factors such as social support networks, neighborhood and physical environment, socioeconomic status, education, appropriate and affordable housing, employment, and access to health care.
+Categorized by the 8 Domains of Livability framework, the social determinants of health include factors such as social support networks, neighborhood, and physical environment, socioeconomic status, education, appropriate and affordable housing, employment, and access to health care.

 How does my community join the AARP Network of Age-Friendly States and Communities?